benfred/py-spy/README.md

 program, because getting this from a paused program will cause it to always return that this is idle.
 This means there is a potential race condition, where we get the thread activity and then the thread is in a different state when we get the stack trace.
-Querying the OS for thread activity also isn't implemented yet for FreeBSD and i686/ARM processors on linux.
-On windows, calls that are blocked on IO also won't be marked as idle yet, for instance when reading input from stdin.
+Querying the OS for thread activity also isn't implemented yet for FreeBSD and i686/ARM processors on Linux.
+On Windows, calls that are blocked on IO also won't be marked as idle yet, for instance when reading input from stdin.
 Finally, on some Linux calls the ptrace attach that we are using may cause idle threads to wake up momentarily, causing false positives when reading from procfs.
 For these reasons,